Choosing the Right Photo for Your Pet Portrait

 HORSE PHOTOGRAPHY

 Head & Shoulders portraitThe most popular option for portraits.
 Quality is vital especially for large portraits, so ensure that details are crisp and clear in your photos.
 It may be difficult to use the image if it is blurry.
-If a lack of detail requires adjustments to be made to the horse's features, it could result in the subject becoming unrecognizable.
+If a lack of detail requires adjustments to be made to the horse's features, it could result in the subject becoming unrecognisable.

 |